rg3rber/VisionEnhancerETHZ/README.md

              git clone https://github.com/rg3rber/VisionEnhancerETHZ.git

+  2. Use Microsofts Mixedrealityfeaturetool to add all dependencies to develop MRTK in Unity
-3. Open the project in Unity 2022.3 LTS
+  3. Open the project in Unity
+  4. Verify the main scene has all the scripts and prefabs added and resolve all compilation errors
-4. Deploy the application to your Microsoft HoloLens 2 device.
+  5. Deploy the application to your Microsoft HoloLens 2 device